 Georgetown, Texas 78628

 Texas Council on Family Violence (TCFV) — TCFV is a 501(c)(3) nonprofit organization that seeks “to end family violence through partnerships, advocacy and direct services for women, children and men.”
 Use this website to find facts and statistics, access publications, and learn about community engagement efforts.
 The website also has information about upcoming events and answers to frequently asked questions about trainings and conferences.

 Find a Family Violence Defense Attorney in Georgetown, TX

 Do you believe that you might be under investigation or were you already arrested in Central Texas for a family violence-related crime?
-Do not make any statement to authorities without first contacting Law Office of Price & Wiggins, P.C..
+Do not make any statement to authorities without first contacting Law Office of Michael J. Price, P.C..

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who represents individuals in Taylor, Round Rock, Leander, Killeen, Temple, and several other nearby areas in Williamson County and Bell County.

 Call (512) 354-1880 or fill out an online contact form to have our attorney provide a complete evaluation of your case during a free initial consultation.